At Griffin, we are using the revised EYFS framework.

 The staff are constantly assessing the children in their everyday activities, play and through more focussed adult-led interactions and sessions.
 We use observations of the children, photos, the work that they do, feedback from parents and comments made by the children to assess where the pupils are working.
 Evidence is recorded on Tapestry.

-The new EYFS Framework and Development Matters documents are used as part of the Early Adopter approach.
+The new EYFS Framework and Development Matters documents are used to inform the curriculum, the enhancements in the provision and next steps for pupils.
 The new Development Matters gives statements for the ages of the children.
 We share this with parents and base the next steps for the children on this.

 The planning focus for each term and each week is taken from the Long Term Plan, the agreed focus, the previous week’s findings, the interests of the children and the next steps.